Search

 Table of Contents

-India and EU Set to Announce Free Trade Agreement Conclusion
+India and EU Set to Finalize Trade Agreement, Paving Way for Tariff Reductions

 By Manoj Kumar and Shivangi Acharya

-NEW DELHI, Jan 23 (Reuters) - India and the European Union are expected to announce the conclusion of protracted negotiations for a free trade pact on Tuesday, opening the way for reduced tariffs on European cars and wine and expanded market for Indian electronics, textiles and chemicals, two Indian and EU government sources said.
+NEW DELHI, Jan 23 (Reuters) - India and the European Union are expected to announce the conclusion of protracted negotiations for a free trade pact on Tuesday, two Indian and EU government sources said.

 In August, President Donald Trump doubled tariffs on Indian imports to as much as 50%, among the highest in the world.

-At the World Economic Forum in Davos on Tuesday, von der Leyen signalled progress, stating the European Union is close to concluding the agreement but acknowledged that additional work remains.
+At the World Economic Forum in Davos on Tuesday, von der Leyen said the European Union was close to concluding the agreement but acknowledged that additional work remains.

-The spate of deals underscores global efforts to hedge against the United States as Trump's bid to take over Greenland and tariff threats on European nations test longstanding alliances among Western nations.
+The spate of deals underscores global efforts to hedge against the United States, as Trump's push for control over Greenland and tariff threats on European nations test longstanding alliances among Western nations.

-Bilateral trade between India and the EU totalled $136.5 billion in 2024/25 fiscal year ending March, making the 27-nation bloc one of India's biggest trading partners.
+Bilateral trade between India and the EU totalled $136.5 billion in the 2024/25 fiscal year ending in March, making the 27-nation bloc one of India's biggest trading partners.

 "Negotiators are still trying to bridge differences on several sensitive issues, including India's reluctance to sharply cut tariffs on auto imports," an EU government source said.